m-murad/compressor-head/readme.md

 Compressor Head compresses images to the desired resolution before passing these images back to the user to download.
 This saves data and storage resources.

 Running on the Google App Engine, the image conversion is nearly instantaneous.
-The usage of the memcache library also speeds up the conversion process if the same image has been retrieved previously.
+The usage of the Memcache library also speeds up the conversion process if the same image had been retrieved before.

 ## Contents
 * [Usage](#usage)